 a) They hold a certificate of registration from another Canadian jurisdiction; and,

-b) They comply with the laws, regulations, standards and policies, and any other professional practice requirements as stipulated by their province of registration in addition to those of the Ontario College of Pharmacists and the NAPRA Model Standards of Practice for Canadian Pharmacists.
+b) They comply with the standards, policies, guidelines, and any other professional practice requirements stipulated by the Ontario College of Pharmacists, in addition to those of their regulatory body, and with the NAPRA Model Standards of Practice.

 - Healthcare Consent Act, 1996, s.11(2)